utshomax/postman-docs/src/pages/docs/postman-flows/gs/flows-overview.md

 ## Enabling Postman Flows

 To get started using Postman Flows in a Professional or Basic plan, assign the Flow Editor role to one or more of your team members.
+The Flow Editor role is necessary for Professional and Basic plan team members to create, edit, and run Flows.
 For more information on adding a role to a user, see [Managing team roles](/docs/administration/managing-your-team/managing-your-team/#managing-team-roles).

 The first time a team member in a Professional or Basic plan creates a Flow or selects **Flows** in the sidebar, a dialog notifies the team member that Postman is about to assign them the [Flow Editor](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) role.
 Select **Continue** to assign the role or **Explore Flows gallery** to browse Flows templates, or close the dialog to cancel assigning the **Flow Editor** role.